Boran/webfact-make/vagrant.md

 TODO
 ----
-More to come, e.g. using nginx..
+More to come,
+* e.g. using simple nginx proxy variant   /etc/hosts
-Also explain how the vagrant file works
+* Also explain how the vagrant file works
+* document docker composer.
+* Maybe add a jenkins container to docker-compose?